 The sound of traffic can be a comforting sound to some, and the bane of city life to others.
 Along with the rush of cars whizzing by may come possible honking and squealing, but the drone of traffic might bring a sense of connection.
-A highway brings pros and cons to every neighborhood or property, and while some may think it seems like a horrible thing, it can also make the house more appealing to certain buyers.
+A highway brings pros and cons to every neighborhood or real estate property, and while some may think it seems like a horrible thing, it can also make the house more appealing to certain home buyers.

 Pros of nearby roadways:

 - Accessibility.
 Highways make it easy to get wherever you need to go, without the hassle of figuring out random streets and complicated routes to your destination.
-Some studies show that property value increases drastically after a highway is added, especially when it’s connected to a bigger city’s road system.
+Some studies show that home value increases drastically after a highway is added, especially when it’s connected to a bigger city’s road system.
 It makes getting back to town a lot easier!

 - Future development.
 A highway usually marks the rising trend of neighborhood developments, new city fixtures, extra stores and shops, and an encroaching suburban lifestyle.
 While for some, this is an exciting future, for those who invested in a quiet location, this can be a negative side effect.